 The external admission number for places in Year 12 is 30.
 Pupils wishing to join Whitby High School in Year 12 must however, meet the academic criteria set for their intended courses.
-(A level courses require a minimum of 5A-C grades at GCSE except in exceptional circumstances e.g. illness in which case regard will be made of prior achievement.
-Individual subjects may set a minimum requirement grade which is indicated in the sixth form prospectus.)
+A level courses require a minimum of five 4+ grades at GCSE except in exceptional circumstances e.g. illness in which case regard will be made of prior achievement.
+Individual subjects may set a minimum requirement grade which is indicated in the sixth form prospectus.
+Some courses have class size limits and additional students will not be admitted to courses once the maximum class size is reached.